WiseGuru/MaxwellCTI/src/site/notes/Security Frameworks/NIST/NIST Frameworks and SPs Overview.md

 ```
 > For some reason, Mermaid.js is not rendered by DigitalGarden with Markdown Language, so the steps of the RMF have flanking `**`double asterisks`**` instead of appearing in bold.

+NIST also has their own chart (below), which reflects the circular nature of a strong security posture and the broad relevance of some Special Publications.
 ![NIST-RMF.png](/img/user/Attachments/NIST-RMF.png)
 ^[[Risk Management Framework (RMF) Overview - FISMA Implementation Project | CSRC](https://csrc.nist.rip/Projects/Risk-Management/Risk-Management-Framework-(RMF)-Overview)]